sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 This is a comment or work in progress.
 {: .comment }

+This document discusses _requirements_ in multiple different contexts.
+The following terms are used when the meaning is otherwise ambiguous.
+The _Standard requirements_ refer to the current, C++20, documented requirements. _Implementation requirements_ refers to the actual requirements necessary to implement the library components.
+This may be weaker than the stated requirements.
+Finally there are the _proposed requirements_, this is the proposed wording to bring the _Standard requirements_ more inline with the _implementation requirements_.

 ## Motivation and Scope

 Given an object, `rv`, which has been moved from, the C++20[^cpp-requirements] Standard specifies the [required postconditions of a moved-from object](http://eel.is/c++draft/utility.arg.requirements):